Susan Wood (literary scholar): Personal life and death

-Death and legacy

-Wood died November 12, 1980.
+Legacy

 Archives of some of Wood's papers are available in the library of the University of British Columbia.

-A memorial scholarship fund at Carleton University was established after her death, funded in part by donations from science fiction fandom (and from the sale of parts of her collection of science fiction art).
+A memorial scholarship fund at Carleton University was established after her death, funded in part by donations from science fiction fandom and from the sale of parts of her collection of science fiction art.

+Wood and Glicksohn were planning a special 16th edition of Energumen when Wood died.
+Glicksohn continued, making the issue, published in September 1981, "a tribute to the things [Wood] believed in and cared about."
+The lighthearted cover art by Derek Carter shows Glicksohn and Wood emerging from a stack of old issues while readers try to run away.